hakanostrom/winston-cloudant/README.md

     logstash    : Write logs in logstash format

 ### url
 The access url for a Cloudant DB instance can be retreived from IBM Cloud portal under _Service credentials_.
-The url option, if provided, is equivalent to and used in precedence of username/password/host.
+The url option is equivalent to and, if provided, used in precedence of username/password/host.

 ### username
 The username for a Cloudant DB instance can be retreived from IBM Cloud portal under _Service credentials_.